charleneleong-ai/climate-care-companion/README.md

-# Climatise — Climate Companion
+# Climatise — Climate Care Companion

 Determines whether current or forecast weather constitutes a health risk **to a specific individual**, and tells their caregiver what to do about it.